hackclub/hackclub/workshops/Tkinter Workshop/README.md

 window.mainloop()
 ```

-The output of this program will be an error, telling us the function `clicked` has not been declared.
+If you run the program by clicking the green "Run" button at the top, the output will be an error, telling us the function `clicked` has not been declared.
 Let’s fix that by creating that function, above the `window` declaration.

 ```python
 def clicked(quote):